Friday, October 11, 2024

 4. Employment and Housing: Knowing that some employers and landlords may check your credit prepares you and lets you understand what they will see.

-5. Financial Planning: Knowing this-that you can check your own credit freely without impact-encourages regular monitoring of your credit health.
+5. Financial Planning: Knowing that you can check your own credit freely without impact encourages regular monitoring of your credit health.

 Strategies for Managing Credit Pulls